DKenefake/OptimalPoly/README.md

 ```
 ![image](https://github.com/DKenefake/OptimalPoly/blob/main/assets/compare.png)

-And we can also look at the distinctive equiocillation of the optimal polynomail result with the following.
+And we can also look at the distinctive equioscillation of the optimal polynomial result with the following.

 ```python
 import matplotlib.pyplot as plt